nicor88/software-resources/git/README.md

 `git branch`

-`git branch -a` List all remote bracnches
+`git branch -a` List all remote branches

 `git checkout -b branch_name` Create a new branch